Command & Conquer: Generals series

 Command & Conquer: Generals, released on February 10, 2003, has a plotline which is unrelated to the other games of the Command & Conquer series.
 Generals is set in the near future and features the United States, China and the fictional terrorist organization, the Global Liberation Army.
 Generals uses an engine dubbed SAGE (or Strategy Action Game Engine) and is the first fully three-dimensional Command & Conquer real-time strategy game.
 After its release, Generals received mostly positive reviews.
 Based on 34 reviews, Metacritic gives it a score of 84/100 which includes a score of 9.3/10 from IGN.
 Generals has also received the E3 2002 Game Critics Awards Best Strategy Game award.
 One review noted that Generals was the first Command & Conquer real-time strategy game that did not include full-motion video cutscenes to tell the story and that it departed from the unique interface and base-building mechanics that had characterized all of the previous Command & Conquer RTS titles.

 An expansion for Generals, Command & Conquer: Generals – Zero Hour, was released on September 22, 2003, to further the Generals storyline.
-Zero Hour added 9 new armies to the game, over a dozen new campaign missions, and a gameplay mode known as Generals Challenge.
+Zero Hour added nine new armies to the game, over a dozen new campaign missions, and a gameplay mode known as Generals Challenge.
 Unlike Generals, Zero Hour featured the return of full motion videos to the series.
-Zero Hour obtained much the same reception as Generals with an aggregate score of 85% and 84% from GameRankings and Metacritic respectively.
+Zero Hour obtained much the same reception as Generals, with an aggregate score of 85% and 84% from GameRankings and Metacritic respectively.

 After EA Los Angeles started up their new internal group Danger Close and switched its focus to the Medal of Honor series, EA launched a new studio named Victory Games to continue the Command & Conquer franchise.
 On December 10, 2011, Electronic Arts posted that the next game in the series would be Command & Conquer: Generals 2.
 Three days later, a new browser-based, free-to-play MMO Command & Conquer game was also under development, under the name Command & Conquer: Tiberium Alliances.
 On December 15, Tiberium Alliances began a closed beta.

-In August 2012, Generals 2 was repurposed to a free-to-play game known as simply Command & Conquer.
+In August 2012, Generals 2 was repurposed as a free-to-play game known as simply Command & Conquer.
 The new game would have been based around the Generals franchise.
 However, following feedback from players who were able to play the alpha trial, the game was cancelled in October 2013.
 EA has said that the franchise will continue, but has given no other information at the time.

-Recent
+Later releases

+In October 2012, EA released Command & Conquer: The Ultimate Collection on Origin; it includes every game in the series except Command & Conquer: Sole Survivor.

 EA revealed Command & Conquer: Rivals, which was under development by the newly formed EA Redwood Studios and released for Android and iOS mobile devices in December 2018.